justoeu/Spring-Boot-OAuth2-JWT-MySQL/README.md

+# This repository is not supported anymore :(

+So guys thank you very much for your help and your feedback but unfortunately, I don't have enough time to support it.
+Of course, you can clone it and play with it but keep in mind that this project is a little bit out of date.

+Thanks again :)

 # Full Security Login System with Spring Boot

 This project contains all the configuration about an authentication and authorization system.